aaronbatchelder/TabataExerciseBand/README.md

 This has "out-of-the-box" functionality and should connect directly to your metawear board and allow you to set custom intervals as long as the software updates for the board haven't deprecated the code.'

-It's worth noting that the bridging-header.h file may give you some issues.
-In that case you'll have to manually input the folder path location of the file on your build under "Build Settings -> Obj-C Bridging Header"."

 NOTE: The metawear framework doesn't run on a simulator, it's not an error with the project.
 In order to run this project you need to build it on your device.'